 Art at City Hall is an ongoing series of art exhibitions bringing artwork from local exhibiting artists to Irvine City Hall.
 Exhibitions focus on art with an Irvine perspective, featuring artists of all age groups with new exhibitions opening seasonally.

-The City of Irvine Fine Arts Center is pleased to announce ts annual High School Art Exhibition, presented this year as part of the Art at City Hall series.
-The exhibition will be on display through Friday, July 15, at Irvine City Hall.
+The City of Irvine is pleased to announce the opening of its annual High School Art Exhibition, presented again this year as part of the Art at City Hall series.
+The exhibition will be on display through Friday, July 21, at Irvine City Hall.

 The High School Art Exhibition will feature paintings, drawings, photographs, graphic design, and mixed media works.
 The selection of art on view will reflect the ambitious imaginations and diversity of the creatives of tomorrow.
-This exhibition celebrates the unique perspectives and talents of budding artists from Irvine high schools, including Portola High School, Crean Lutheran High School, Irvine High School, Beckman High School, Northwood High School, University High School, and Woodbridge High School.
+This exhibition celebrates the unique perspectives and talents of budding artists from Irvine high schools including Beckman High School, Crean Lutheran High School, Irvine High School, Northwood High School, Portola High School, University High School, and Woodbridge High School.